MorpheusAIs/Morpheus/English-Guides/Morpheus Capital Providers Contract Guide.md

 Click “**Write**” and confirm a transaction.

 ## What is the amount of MOR rewards earned?
-How can I get information about how much I have deposited?
 You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#readProxyContract) contract, open the “Contract” tab, then the “Read as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

-For this purpose there are two functions, the first shows how many rewards have already been earned, the rewards are earned every block.

 ![DistributionContract](https://github.com/antonbosss/fantastic-bassoon/blob/main/MorpheusGuide/rewards.png)

-To check the amount of rewards, you need to call the `getCurrentUserReward` function, where you need to enter pool number (`0`) and your address (or the address of the user you want to know about).
+The rewards are earned every block and to check the amount, you need to call the `getCurrentUserReward` function, where you need to enter pool number (`0`) and your address (or the address of the user you want to know about).
 Click "**Query**".
 As a result, you will find out how many rewards there are at the moment.
 Amount is in WEI and you can use this unit converter calculator https://eth-converter.com to help you.

+## How can I get information about how much I have deposited?
-The second function will show how many tokens have been invested by the user, the parameters are similar to the first function call.
+The second function will show how many tokens have been invested by the user, the parameters are similar to the previous function call.
 The name of the function is `usersData()`.
 Click "**Query**".
-Amount indicated in WEI next to `deposited` line.
+Your deposited amount is indicated in WEI next to `deposited` line.

 ![DistributionContract](https://github.com/antonbosss/fantastic-bassoon/blob/main/MorpheusGuide/deposited.png)

 ## How to withdraw stETH from the contract?
-`Reminder: you can withdraw funds no earlier than 7 days after the deposit` You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#writeProxyContract) contract, open the “Contract” tab, then the “Write as Proxy” tab.
+`Reminder: you can withdraw funds no earlier than 7 days after the deposit`
+You need to go to the [Distribution](https://etherscan.io/address/0x47176B2Af9885dC6C4575d4eFd63895f7Aaa4790#writeProxyContract) contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 ![DistributionContract](https://github.com/antonbosss/fantastic-bassoon/blob/main/MorpheusGuide/withdraw.png)